Subcribe to Our Newsletter

 This picture from 2004 shows this anti-UV conditioning stain applied to a friend’s spa cover.

-Endeavoring to finally share this information, I shot a video one afternoon in the brief hour-and-a-half window where the autumn light was optimal.
+Endeavoring to share this news, I shot a video demonstration on a friend's hot tub cover.
 CC (mom, business partner, original Vinyl Lady) and the boyfriend concurred that the video was informative but boring, and that it would be much more successful delivered in a swimsuit.

 This idea had originally occurred to me, but my pragmatic, professional left brain (along with the feminist commentator) poo-poo’d the idea before it was reasonably entertained.